-Non-household consumption was analysed using a similar approach to that previously explained.
+Non-household consumption was analysed using a similar approach to that explained in 6D.11.
 To calculate the consumption of newly metered businesses, the unmeasured use of these customers was compared to the metered use, while also using the PCC models to account for weather, seasonality, and Covid-19 effects.